BoyoonChang/bchang.me/content/posts/introduction/freewill/index.md

     weight: 10
 ---

-### What does perfect prediction imply?

 Economics has been long striving to predict our behaviors.
 Unlike natural science, social science deals with far more noise.
-There's always noise and error somewhere, not only from the technical errors that comes from sampling and whatnot but in fact something to do with being human.
+There's always noise and error somewhere, not only from the technical errors that come from sampling and whatnot but in fact something to do with being human.
 People are inconsistent and occasionally irrational.
 That is perhaps why we need such a job as economist, because after all, we would like to predict the future that are created by the aggregate of these unpredictable people to better prepare ourselves for the uncertainties.

 The question is though, that what if it's possible to perfectly predict the future?
 What does that mean?
 Imagine a situation where we could perfectly foresee the future when we are given certain condition and those conditions are known.
 In fact the prediction could be done in such a micro level that we could actually predict each individual's behavior based on their historical data as well as the data that each of them are producing right at this moment.
 What does that entail?
 Maybe this is more than just a empty question but in fact rather involves much deeper insight of philosophy as well.
 Now the question should become is that what we really want?